SiaFoundation/siad/doc/api/index.html.md

 active.
 This field is mutually exclusive with uploading streaming.

 **defaultpath** string
-The path to the default file to be used to represent this skyfile in case it contains multiple files (e.g. skapps, photo collections, etc.).
-This means that when the skyfile is requested without a specific subfile specified, the content of the subfile at the default path will be served.
-If provided, the path must exist or be an empty string.
-The empty string value disables the functionality, meaning that if a user requests the skyfile without specifying a concrete subfile, no content will be automatically served but the skyfile will be downloaded as a zip.
-If not provided, the default path will default to `index.html` if a file with that name exists within the skyfile or to the only subfile in the skyfile, if there is only one.
+The path to the default file to returned when the skyfile is visited at the root path.
+If the defaultpath parameter is not provided, it will default to `index.html` for directories that have that file, or it will default to the only file in the directory, if a single file directory is uploaded.
+This behaviour can be disabled using the `disabledefaultpath` parameter.

+**disabledefaultpath** bool
+The 'disabledefaultpath' allows to disable the default path behaviour.
+If this parameter is set to true, there will be no automatic default to `index.html`, nor to the single file in directory upload.

 **filename** | string
 The name of the file.
 This name will be encoded into the skyfile metadata, and